Thunderbolt (Dreamworld): History

 On 15 December 1981, Dreamworld officially opened to the public.
 In April 1982, the park opened its first roller coaster - the Thunderbolt.
 It was the first roller coaster in Australia to feature vertical loops.
 Originally painted completely white, the Thunderbolt was repainted around 1990 to feature golden loops.
 In 1995, a new train was purchased for half a million dollars in an attempt to make the ride more comfortable.

 In 2002, Dreamworld conducted a feasibility study into the possibility of redeveloping the attraction.
 The park approached Arrow Dynamics, Kumbak and Vekoma, however, it was determined that the redevelopment was unfeasible due to the ride's condition.

 On 8 August 2003, the ride was closed, and it remained closed while attempts were made to sell it.
 It was removed in March 2004 in a way that made it clear that it was not going to operate again.
 Dreamworld retained a section of track and one train, both of which reside in the park's back-of-house areas.

-The land where Thunderbolt stood is partly occupied by Dreamworld's FlowRider installation.
+The land where Thunderbolt stood was partly occupied by Dreamworld's previousFlowRider installation, but now WhiteWater World.
 Future expansions of the WhiteWater World water park will use the rest of the Thunderbolt's former footprint.
-The station building is now used for the internal entry to WhiteWater World and the FlowRider shop.
+The station building is now used for the internal entry to WhiteWater World and the previously the FlowRider shop.